SilentHealer584/RSA-i-guess/README.md

 ## For The Module

 1. Install sympy by running `pip install sympy` in a command prompt.
-2. Add the module to the same directory as your script and rename it  Ex: rsa_i_guess.py
+2. Add the module to the same directory as your script and rename it.
+Ex: rsa_i_guess.py
 3. Import the desired functions to your script.

 > Functions include: `key_gen(complexity)`, `encrypt(message, public_key)` and `decrypt(message, private_key)`